International Flavors & Fragrances' (IFF) CEO Andreas Fibig on Q1 2020 Results - Earnings Call Transcript

 Faiza Alwy

 Yes, hi.
 Thank you.
-So I also just wanted to hone in on, trends that you’ve seen since the quarter in April and May.
-And in particular, I was wondering if its possible for you to maybe disaggregate the benefit from potential stockpiling versus underlying demand.
+So I also just wanted to hone in on, trends that you've seen since the quarter in April and May.
+And in particular, I was wondering if it's possible for you to maybe disaggregate the benefit from potential stockpiling versus underlying demand.
 And then particularly focus on Consumer Fragrance where you had double digit growth.
-And I know you mentioned that emerging markets were particularly strong where I don’t think that was much stockpiling.
-But I was just wondering if you could offer more perspective there and how you’re thinking, what terms you have seen since the end of the quarter and how you’re thinking about the sustainability of growth there as we go through the year?
+And I know you mentioned that emerging markets were particularly strong where I don't think that was much stockpiling.
+But I was just wondering if you could offer more perspective there and how you're thinking, what terms you have seen since the end of the quarter and how you're thinking about the sustainability of growth there as we go through the year?
 Thanks.

 Andreas Fibig

 Sure, absolutely Faiza.
 Let me get started and then I hand it over to Rustom.
 It is hard to disaggregate the underlying demand versus stockpiling.
-But when we talk with many of our customers and we believe on the Consumer Fragrance side, certainly, the activity in washing clothes and detergent, the softness – its very much demand, its not so much stockpiling here.
+But when we talk with many of our customers and we believe on the Consumer Fragrance side, certainly, the activity in washing clothes and detergent, the softness – it's very much demand, it's not so much stockpiling here.
 I think we see this.
 We see also all the hygiene products are really used.
-Its not just that people put it in the pantry.
-That’s what we see.
+It's not just that people put it in the pantry.
+That's what we see.

-And also on the food side when you talk to some of our customers, the yogurts are going like there’s no tomorrow, which is probably not a big surprise to all of us because working-from-home, instead of going to the company cafeteria, you go to the fridge and pull yogurt and that’s your lunch.
-So we see some categories very much its consumption, its moving, but I cant give you all the details.
+And also on the food side when you talk to some of our customers, the yogurts are going like there's no tomorrow, which is probably not a big surprise to all of us because working-from-home, instead of going to the company cafeteria, you go to the fridge and pull yogurt and that's your lunch.
+So we see some categories very much it's consumption, it's moving, but I can't give you all the details.

 What is for us right now really important is on the consumer insight side.
 We do all of our studies, we know how the consumer behaves right now, but what is sustainable so that we really can orient ourselves in terms of our R&D and the new product development towards things which might, will come.
 We believe that everything in terms of sanitizing will stay.
 We believe also that many of the health products, in particular, fortified with vitamins or probiotics will stay.
 But there's more and more to come.
 So that's the work we are doing right now.
 So in many areas the consumption is real.
 By the way, one last one, potato chips are also going like gangbusters.
 But Rustom, please comment.